mrbrins82/mrbrins82.github.io/kaggle_indeed.md

 <br/>
 # [](#header-3)<center>Part 2.
 Converting City Location to Coordinates<center/>
 When scraping job listings from Indeed.com, we take in the city, state, and zip code.
-Sometimes we only get a city, sometimes we only get a state.
 We need to turn these locations into coordinates in order to plot job locations on a map of the US.
 Python has a method for doing this, but we're limited to 2500 requests per day (click <a href="https://developers.google.com/maps/documentation/geocoding/usage-limits">here</a> for usage limits page), for free at least.
 Rather than make these requests every time I ran the scraper, or wanted to make a plot, I decided to make this a separate program that could take locations that I already had and store the coordinates in another csv file, that could be used anytime in the future.
 Also, so that I wouldn't have to make requests for coordinates to any new jobs in the future if I've already gotten them and have them stored in the _locations.csv_ file.
 The program that handles the conversion from location to coordinates is in my <i>get_locations.py</i> program.

 <br/>
 <br/>